FoxShell/kodnet/DOCS.md

 /**
 * get default value for a class.
-It's good for value types as DateTime for example */ public wrapper getDefaultFor (object type);
+It's good for Structs like System.DateTime for example */ public wrapper getDefaultFor (string type);
+public wrapper getDefaultFor (Type type);

 /*
 * implicit cast and object to other type